Last updated on April 15th, 2018 at 03:46 pm

 - Content Quality: Analyse their content and topics covered and compare with yours.
 If possible, compare an earlier version of their content using archive.org and see what did they do to outrank your page.

-- Backlinks: Your competitors may have got links from some reputed sites which makes Google rank their article over yours (assuming similar level of content quality)
+- Backlinks: Your competitors may have got links from some reputed sites which makes Google rank their article over yours (assuming a similar level of content quality)

 - Interlinking: Did the competition changed internal linking structure for better crawling?